Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Experimental Case Study

 \subsection{Dataset}

-\paragraph{System identification} Our experimental dataset is obtained by observing the real system dynamics with sampling time $T_s = 0.05$ seconds, generating the input-output time series in the form~\eqref{eq:dataset} with $m=45$k datapoints.
-Due to the high noise to signal ratio we apply lowpass butterworth filter and reample the dataset with $T_s = 0.25$ seconds.
+\paragraph{System identification} \del{ Our experimental dataset is obtained by observing the real system dynamics with sampling time $T_s = 0.05$ seconds, generating the input-output time series in the form~\eqref{eq:dataset} with $m=45\e{3}$ datapoints.
+Due to the high noise to signal ratio we apply lowpass Butterworth filter and reample the dataset with $T_s = 0.25$ seconds.
 We use \texttt{min-max} normalization to scale all variables between $[0, 1]$.
-We take the resulting dataset with $m=9$k samples to create training, validation, and test sets with equal lengths of $3$k samples.

-To take into account time horizons during the training, we apply $N$-step time shift to generate the past $\bf{ Y}^{\text{true}}_p$ and future $\bf{ Y}^{\text{true}}$ tensors for output variables, respectively.
+We take the resulting dataset with $m=9\e{3}$ samples to create training, validation, and test sets with equal lengths of $1000$ samples.} {Our experimental dataset is obtained by observing the real system dynamics with sampling time $T_s = 0.25$ seconds.
+The measured input-output time series in the form~\eqref{eq:dataset} has $m=9\e{3}$ datapoints which are used to create training, validation, and test sets with equal lengths of $1000$ samples.} To take into account time horizons during the training, we apply $N$-step time shift to generate the past $\bf{ Y}^{\text{true}}_p$ and future $\bf{ Y}^{\text{true}}$ tensors for output variables, respectively.
 The time series in each set are subsequently separated to $N$-step batches, generating tensors with dimensions $(N, n, n_{\bf{ y}})$, where $n$ represents number of batches, and $n_{\bf{ y}}$ is the dimension of the variable $\bf{ y}$ (the same applies for $\bf{ u}$).
 The number of batches $n = \frac{m}{N}$ depends on the total number of datapoints $m$ and length of the prediction horizon $N$.

-The bounds $\underline{\bf{ Y}}$, and $\overline{\bf{ Y}}$ are given such that they constrain the output phase space in the bounding box $[-0.2, 1.2]$, slightly larger than the bounds of the normalized training dataset.
-Similarly we apply bounds $\underline{f_{\text{u}}}$, and $\overline{f_{\text{u}}}$ with values $[-0.5, 0.5]$ to constrain the one-time step input dynamics influence to the hidden states.
+\del{The bounds $\underline{\bf{ Y}}$, and $\overline{\bf{ Y}}$ are given such that they constrain the output phase space in the bounding box $[-0.2, 1.2]$, slightly larger than the bounds of the normalized training dataset.
+Similarly we apply bounds $\underline{f_{\text{u}}}$, and $\overline{f_{\text{u}}}$ with values $[-0.5, 0.5]$ to constrain the one-time step input dynamics influence to the hidden states.}

-\begin{remark} The system identification bounds $\underline{\bf{ Y}}$, $\overline{\bf{ Y}}$, $\underline{f_{\text{u}}}$, and $\overline{ f_{\text{u}}}$ imposed on learned system trajectories are applied to improve the generalization of the model, as the output trajectories are regularized to stay closer to the distribution of the training set. \end{remark}
+\del{ \begin{remark} The system identification bounds $\underline{\bf{ Y}}$, $\overline{\bf{ Y}}$, $\underline{f_{\text{u}}}$, and $\overline{ f_{\text{u}}}$ imposed on learned system trajectories are applied to improve the generalization of the model, as the output trajectories are regularized to stay closer to the distribution of the training set. \end{remark}}